 "The most striking thing about some undergraduates is their dependence, their lack of initiative and their reluctance to think for themselves... new undergraduates seem to expect to be told what to do at every stage.
-It is almost as though the spoon-feeding and teach-tothe-test culture at school has drained them of independent thought."
-Professor Tim Birkhead, Sheffield University
+It is almost as though the spoon-feeding and teach-to-the-test culture at school has drained them of independent thought."
+Professor Tim Birkhead, Sheffield University which they learn.
+We are ensuring pupils in our care continue their education with a lifelong love of learning; safe in the knowledge that they can tackle the bigger challenges life throws at them using the habits they have developed whilst at Surbiton High School.

 Excellent performance across a variety of subjects and an enthusiasm for learning that will ensure success in the Senior School are vital.
-At Surbiton High School, we have been working closely with Graham Powell and The Learning Organisation to ensure our pupils also develop the way in which they learn.
-We are ensuring pupils in our care continue their education with a lifelong love of learning; safe in the knowledge that they can tackle the bigger challenges life throws at them using the habits they have developed whilst at Surbiton High School.
+At Surbiton High School, we have been working closely with Graham Powell and The Learning Organisation to ensure our pupils also develop the way in